Paul Löbe: World War II to death

 The National Socialists imprisoned Löbe at the end of June 1933.
-He was in the Berlin prisons at Alexanderplatz and Spandau until the beginning of July 1933, then until mid-August in the Breslau-Dürrgoy concentration camp where he was severely maltreated, then in the Alexanderplatz prison again until the end of December.
+He was in the Berlin prisons at Alexanderplatz and Spandau until the beginning of July 1933, then until mid-August in the Breslau-Dürrgoy concentration camp, where he was severely maltreated, then in the Alexanderplatz prison again until the end of December.
 After his release, he worked at the scholarly publishing house Walter de Gruyter.
 Löbe was later granted a pension of 600 Reichsmarks on Hitler's instructions, which was paid out until 1945.
 Although he had contacts with the Goerdeler anti-Nazi resistance circle, he was not arrested again until 23 August 1944 as part of Aktion Gitter, the mass arrests that took place after the failed assassination attempt on Hitler of 20 July 1944.
 In the Beck/Goerdeler cabinet that was to have been formed if the assassination and coup were successful, Löbe was slated to be the Reichstag president, but the interrogating Gestapo officials were unaware of this.
 After a short period in prison in Breslau, Löbe was sent to the Gross-Rosen concentration camp.
-He was released with the end of World War II in the spring of 1945.
+He was released at the end of World War II in the spring of 1945.

-When he was freed, Löbe was in county Glatz, Lower Silesia (today Kłodzko in Poland), from which he along with all other German inhabitants were expelled according to the resolutions of the Potsdam Agreement.
-In the summer of 1945 he went to Berlin where he lived in the American occupation zone and became involved again with the SPD.
+When he was freed, Löbe was in county Glatz, Lower Silesia (today Kłodzko in Poland), from which he, along with all other German inhabitants, was expelled according to the resolutions of the Potsdam Agreement.
+In the summer of 1945, he went to Berlin, where he lived in the American occupation zone and became involved again with the SPD.
 He played a key role in its rebuilding and became a member of the party's Berlin Central Committee where he strongly opposed the SPD's forced unification with the Communist Party of Germany to form the Socialist Unity Party of Germany in the Soviet occupation zone.
 He therefore left the Central Committee of the Soviet zone SPD and became involved in the SPD of the western sectors, which remained independent.
-In 1947 he was appointed chairman of the SPD's Foreign Policy Committee.
+In 1947, he was appointed chairman of the SPD's Foreign Policy Committee.